Canadian Mennonite University

 Areas of Teaching

-History of Christianity; Aabaptist Studies; Theology
+History of Christianity; Anabaptist Studies; Theology

 Education

-PhD, University of St. Michael's College, 1999; MDiv, Associated Mennonite Biblical Seminaries, 1990; BA, University of Manitoba, 1985; BTh., Canadian Mennonite Bible College, 1983
+PhD, University of St. Michael's College, University of Toronto,1999; MDiv, Associated Mennonite Biblical Seminaries, 1990; BA, University of Manitoba, 1985; BTh., Canadian Mennonite Bible College, 1983

 Work in Detail